 Use metadata to generate entity diagrams

 Visual representation of metadata can be very useful, especially when you are trying to describe the relationship between entities in the system.
-You can use the Metadata Diagram sample code provided for Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) to generate the entity relationship diagrams.
+You can use the Metadata Diagram sample code provided for Microsoft Dynamics 365 (online & on-premises) to generate the entity relationship diagrams.
 You can create a simple diagram that shows a relationship for just one entity, or a complex diagram that includes dozens of related entities, including custom and system entities.

 The following table shows the one-to-many relationships where the primary entity is either bank account or safe deposit box.

 Relationship schema name